Impact of COVID-19 Skip to main content

 Provider Support

-Speaking with patients about
+Speaking with eligible individuals

-COVID-19 vaccination can be an
+about COVID-19 vaccination can be

-important first step in helping
+an important first step in helping to

-to build vaccine confidence15
+build vaccine confidence12

 Actor portrayals.